Alejandro Selkirk firecrown: Taxonomy

 Most worldwide taxonomic systems accept this species as putative.
 However, a few authors question this subspecies and whether a firecrown ever existed on Alejandro Selkirk Island.

 Extinction

-The Alejandro Selkirk firecrown may have went extinct due to deforestation, erosion and predation by introduced cats, rats, goats, and rabbits.
+The Alejandro Selkirk firecrown may have gone extinct due to deforestation, erosion and predation by introduced cats, rats, goats, and rabbits.
 It might have also competed with the introduction of plants such as Luma apiculata, as well as the green-backed firecrown.
 It was last seen in 1908, but the sighting was unconfirmed.